-Theorem~\ref{thm:calibration of m} provides a testable implication of the model.
+Theorem~\ref{thm:calibration of m} provides a full characterization of well-defined models with link functions.
 If $P$ is a $\rhrc$-rule, then $m^{\rc}$ has to be well-defined.
-Theorem~\ref{thm:calibration of m} implies that in order to test a given model one does not need to consider all possible distributions over considerations sets.
+Theorem~\ref{thm:calibration of m} implies that to test a given model one does not need to consider all possible distributions over considerations sets.
 It suffices to check the unique distribution that is calibrated from observed $P$ according to Definition~\ref{def:calibrated m}.

-Initially we had to find two objects (the distribution over preferences $\pi$ and the distribution over consideration sets $m$) to make the data consistent with the model.
+Initially, we had to find two objects (the distribution over preferences $\pi$ and the distribution over consideration sets $m$) to make the data consistent with the model.
 Now we just need to find $\pi$.
-In other words, we achieved dimensionality reduction.
+In other words, we simplified the testing problem.
 Unfortunately, the testing problem is still not tractable since the set of all possible distributions over preferences $\Delta(R(X))$ is big.
-To solve this problem we introduce another fictitious object. \begin{definition} For given link function $\rc$ and $P$, let $P_{\pi}^{\rc}=(p_{\pi}^{\rc}(a,\A))_{A\in\M,a\in X}$, where $p_{\pi}^{\rc}:X\times \M\to\Real$ is such that, for all $\A\in\M$ and $a\in\A$,
+To solve this problem we introduce another fictitious object. \begin{definition} For given model $\rc$ and $P$, let $P_{\pi}^{\rc}=(p_{\pi}^{\rc}(a,\A))_{A\in\M,a\in X}$, where $p_{\pi}^{\rc}:X\times \M\to\Real$ is such that for all $\A\in\M$ and $a\in\A$

-We call $P_{\pi}^{\rc}$ \textit{the calibrated full consideration rule}. \end{definition} Notice that when $P$ has been generated by a $\rc\-\hrc$, $P_\pi^{\rc}$ corresponds to the underlying full-consideration random utility rule.
-In fact, we can write a $\rc\-\hrc$ model equivalently as:
+\end{definition} Note that when $P$ has been generated by a $\rhrc$-rule, $P_\pi^{\rc}$ corresponds to the underlying full-consideration random utility rule.
+In fact, we can write a $\rc\text{-}\hrc$ model equivalently as: